Is SHACL Suitable for Data Quality Assessment?: Prototype

-\textbf{Evaluation.} We evaluated the prototype with three datasets from the LOD Cloud (\url{https://lod-cloud.net/}): \textit{Temples of the Classical World} (\numprint{15326} triples and \numprint{1363} entities), \textit{DBTunes - John Peel Sessions} (\numprint{271369} triples and \numprint{76056} entities), and \textit{Drugbank} (\numprint{3646181} triples and \numprint{316555} entities).
-Validation time ranged from 40~seconds to 3~hours, with 500 to 740 shapes instantiated depending on the dataset size.
-As we relied on an external library for the validation, we did not perform any runtime experiments. \iftoggle{appendixversion}{ \autoref{table:dqa_results_temples} presents the assessment results for the dataset \textit{Temples of the Classical World} in detail.
-The results for the other datasets are provided on Github\footnote{\url{https://github.com/caroocortes/SHACL-DQA-prototype}}.
+\textbf{Evaluation.} We evaluated the prototype with three datasets from the LOD Cloud\iftoggle{appendixversion}{\footnote{All datasets are available at \url{https://zenodo.org/records/16644385}}}{~\cite{cortes2025shacl_datasets}}: \textit{Temples of the Classical World} (\numprint{15326} triples and \numprint{1363} entities), \textit{DBTunes - John Peel Sessions} (\numprint{271369} triples and \numprint{76056} entities), and \textit{Drugbank} (\numprint{3646181} triples and \numprint{316555} entities).
+Validation time ranged from 40~seconds to 3~hours for 500–740 instantiated shapes, depending on the dataset.
+Longer times are likely due to both more triples and more shapes.
+As the prototype aimed to test the SHACL-based DQA approach, performance aspects were left outside its scope, and no runtime experiments were conducted since validation relied on an external library. \iftoggle{appendixversion}{ \autoref{table:dqa_results_temples} presents the assessment results for the dataset \textit{Temples of the Classical World} in detail.
+The results for the other datasets are provided on GitHub at \cite{shacl-dqa-prototype}.
 While \textit{Temples of the Classical World} demonstrates strengths in aspects such as URI design and labeling, it exhibits several quality issues, particularly in metadata aspects, and correct vocabulary usage.